 What is Life Insurance Underwriting?

 Life insurance is a contract between you and an insurer.
-If you pass away, the life insurance company issues a death benefit aka a life insurance payout to your beneficiary.
-Basically, when you buy a life insurance policy, you transfer the financial risk of your death to the life insurance company.
+If you pass away, the insurance company issues a death benefit aka a life insurance payout to your beneficiary.
+Basically, when you buy a life insurance policy, you transfer the financial risk of your death to the insurance company.
 In exchange, you agree to periodically pay them a certain amount, called the premium.

 How do life insurers set the premiums?
-They use a process called life insurance underwriting.
+They use a process called underwriting.
 Underwriting helps insurers figure out the financial risk a person poses to them.
 Underwriters gather key details about an applicant and then use an actuarial table to calculate how long they are likely to live.
 By determining a person’s life expectancy, the insurer can then calculate an appropriate premium rate for their life insurance policy.

 For example, the life expectancy of a male is 81.7 years.
 That means, on average, a 40-year-old male would have 41.7 years left to live.